Resources

 Maintaining F-1 Status

-- Complete your degree by the program end date on your I-20 or request a program extension.
+- Complete your degree by the program end date on your I-20 or request a program extension (see Program Extension below).

-- You must be enrolled in a minimum of nine credits of in-person classes in addition to any online coursework by the end of the add/drop deadline of Monday of the second week of term.
-If you are not fully registered, your I-20 will be terminated for under-enrollment.
+- You must be enrolled by the end of the add/drop deadline of Monday of the second week of term.
+If you are not fully enrolled, your I-20 may be terminated for under-enrollment.

-- You do not need to be enrolled in any classes during summer, but you can choose to take a few credits or even study full-time.
+- Summer term is considered a vacation term due to limited course offerings.
+You do not need to be enrolled in classes during summer.
+However, you can choose to enroll in classes or study full-time.
+(Reference: International Summer Vacation policy AR -7075-13)

 - You may be enrolled in up to six credits at another institution.